-Metal printing technologies use support structures to keep models fixed to a base plate during the building process at all cases, but overhangs with an angle greater than 35 degrees can be built without support.
-When supports are needed, it’s important to make sure that they are easy to access or else they cannot be removed during post processing.
+Metal printing technologies use support structures to keep models fixed to a base plate during the building process in all cases, but overhangs with an angle greater than 35 degrees can be built without support.
+When supports are needed, it’s important to make sure that they are easy to access or else they cannot be removed during post-processing.

 Rules of thumb

 - Support will generally have a detrimental impact on the appearance of a part (with the exception of Material Jetting).
 Post-processing is generally required to improve surface finish after support removal.

 - The more support that is added, the more complex a design can be.
 The amount of support used can be optimized (part orientation, required level of accuracy etc) to lower cost and print time.

 - The table below summarizes whether support is required for each of the 3D printing technologies: